Initiatives “On the Pitch”

 With the support and encouragement of all Commercial and Community Partners, WWFC has embarked upon a number of exciting and valuable initiatives that will help sustain and develop the Club.

-The Lionesses SSE Wildcats Girls Football Centre
+The Lionesses Weetabix Wildcats Girls Football Centre

 Run and organised by WWFC, the Centre is officially sanctioned by the FA to deliver safe and professionally organised footballing opportunities for girls aged 5-11 years of age, many of them new to organised football.
 Sessions are delivered by FA qualified and checked coaches, often assisted by more mature girls developing their coaching experience.